top of page

 Take a look at what some members of the MV3 community have to say!

 “I never found someone that looked like me that wanted to go down the same path as me while in college.
 MV3 provided a community of people who could connect with me on a different level.
-The Pilot program would help me to gain the confidence I need to occupy space as a black woman on the pre-med track.”
+The MV3 Scholars Program would help me to gain the confidence I need to occupy space as a black woman on the pre-med track.”

 - Nakacia Hutson